vikashchander/My_Reads/README.md

 ---

+## How to Load the App

+You can check this app at :[heroku/](https://sheltered-beyond-93892.herokuapp.com/)

 ## Project Purpose:

 This game was built for the Udacity React Nanodegree Program.
 The purpose of the project is to demonstrate understanding of the basic structure and operation of a React-based app.